d8corp/innet-dom/README.md

 [onDestroy](#ondestroy) |
 [onMounted](#onmounted)

-Each component renders only once!
+Each component renders only once.

-There are 3 steps of life cycle:
+There are three lifecycle stages:
 - **render** (DOM elements are not created)
 - **mounted** (DOM elements are created)
 - **destroy** (elements will be removed from the DOM)